Tycjan-Fortuna-IT/SW.Module.Eventing/README.md

 ### Features

-The SW Eventing module is designed with flexibility and ease of use in mind, allowing for straightforward management of callbacks and ensuring event handlers are easy to register, deregister, and invoke.
+The SW.Module.Eventing is designed with flexibility and ease of use in mind, allowing for straightforward management of callbacks and ensuring event handlers are easy to register, deregister, and invoke.
 Key features include:

 - **Type-Safe Callbacks**: Using templates, events are strongly typed, ensuring that only callbacks with matching argument types can be registered, minimizing runtime errors.
 - **Custom Event Arguments**: Events can be created with any number and type of arguments, making the module adaptable to a wide range of event scenarios.
 - **Dynamic Listener Management**: Listeners can be added, removed, or cleared, providing fine-grained control over event subscriptions.
 - **Operator Overloads**: Supports `+=` and `-=` for adding and removing listeners, making the API intuitive and easy to use.

-The SW Eventing module's type-safe, flexible architecture makes it an ideal choice for building event-driven systems where easy listener management and custom event propagation are essential.
+The SW.Module.Eventing's type-safe, flexible architecture makes it an ideal choice for building event-driven systems where easy listener management and custom event propagation are essential.